-This page is designed to help you deposit your data, check your CIFs and provide you more information as you go through our deposition process.
-Click on the boxes below to navigate to the section of interest.
+This page is designed to help you deposit your data, check your CIFs and provide you with more information as you go through our deposition process.

-When preparing your CIF (What is a CIF?) for deposition please include as much information as possible and check it carefully.
+When preparing your CIF for deposition please include as much information as possible and check it carefully.
 This is especially true for CSD Communications where there is no paper to describe the chemistry and experimental details leading to your structure.

 If we are unable to validate your structure from the information you have provided we may contact you.
 If we cannot resolve the issue, unfortunately, we may not be able to add your structure to the CSD.

 All experimental CIFs (including those from powder diffraction experiments) should contain an R-factor.
 This should be consistent with an accurate structure determination for the material and equipment used.